Digi-Key/ApiClient.V3/Readme.md

     </appSettings>
 </configuration>
 ```
+4. Set the DigikeyProduction environment variable to either true or false for each project you plan to use the ApiClient library in.
+You can do this by right clicking on the project in Visual Studio and selecting Properties.
+Then select the Debug tab and add the environment variable in the Environment Variables section.
-4. Run OAuth2Service.ConsoleApp to set the access token, refresh token and expiration date in apiclient.config.
+5. Run OAuth2Service.ConsoleApp to set the access token, refresh token and expiration date in apiclient.config.
-5. Run ApiClient.ConsoleApp to get results from keyword search.
+6. Run ApiClient.ConsoleApp to get results from keyword search.